AlexandrVoronin/Digital-electronics-2/project/Readme.md

 <h2> Code description </h2>
 main.c consists of:

 1. Import of libraries

 2. Global variables initialization

 3. main function body

+main.c consists of:
+1. Import of libraries
+2. Global variables initialization
+3. main function body:

+	a) Initial settings:
+	  - Configuration and initialization of the LCD display and pins
+	  - Enable and initialize Timer2 overflow
+	  - Configuration of external interrupt, rising edge of INT1 or INT0 generates an interrupt request for either the front or the back sensor

+	b) Infinite loop while(1):
+	  - If trigger_enable equals 1 (set to 1 as initial value or by ISR), ultrasonic wave is sent by one of the sensors and trigger_enable is set to 0
+	  - Save the closer of the 2 distances to a local variable
+	  - Update loading bar, LCD warning and UART information - loading bar and warning always represent the sensor which is closer to an obstacle
+	  - Change sensor for the next loop

+4. ISR(INT1_vect) and ISR(INT0_vect)
+- These ISRs are used for getting the distance to an obstacle, each sensor uses its own ISR
+- As long as echo signal from either sensor is 1, iterate the distance
+- Set trigger_enable to 1, this allows sending another pulse in main body infinite loop

+5. ISR(TIMER2_OVF_vect)
+- This ISR is used for sound alarm when an obstacle is close
+- In the first step, the closer of the 2 distances is chosen
+- Timer overflow is changed depending on the distance, this changes the frequency of sound signalisation

+project_setup.c:
+- Functions used for configuration of the pins and LCD display, functions for controling LEDs (see functions table)

+project_functions.c:
+- Functions used for displaying and updating the distance, loading bar and warnings on LCD and UART information (see functions table)

 4. ISR(INT1_vect) and ISR(INT0_vect)
 - These ISRs are used for getting the distance to an obstacle, each sensor uses its own ISR